-During the year, the Company demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Appendix II.
-By comparison with previous years, the monitoring indicated that the Company remains at a high level of environmental performance.
-There were no unauthorised incidents recording non-compliance in respect of this consent holder during the period under review.
+During the year, the Company demonstrated a high level of environmental and good level of administrative performance with the resource consents as defined in Appendix II.

-3.4 Recommendations from the 2021-2022 Annual Report
+3.4 Recommendations from the 2022/23 Annual Report

-In the 2021-2022 Annual Report, it was recommended:
+In the 2022/23 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of the Motukawa HEP Scheme in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
-THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the locations specified in consent 6390-1 and 3371-2 be aligned through the upcoming consenting process. - 4.
-THAT routine fish monitoring recommence, with focused monitoring to be undertaken on the effectiveness of any maintenance work completed at the Manganui River fish pass.
+- 1. THAT in the first instance, monitoring of the Motukawa HEP scheme in the 2023/24 year continue at the same level as in 2022/23. - 2.
+THAT should there be issues with environmental or administrative performance in 2023/24, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT through the upcoming consenting process the specified locations listed in Consent 6390-1 (condition 8) are consistent with 3371-2 (condition 2).

-Recommendation 1 was implemented in the 2022-2023 monitoring year and recommendation 2 was not required to be implemented.
-Recommendation 3 will be addressed during the consenting renewal process.
-Recommendation 4 was not implemented and will be re-considered once the consenting renewal process has completed.
+Recommendation 1 was implemented in the 2023/24 monitoring year and recommendation 2 was not required to be implemented.
+Recommendation 3 is currently being addressed during the consenting renewal process.

-3.5 Alterations to monitoring programmes for 2023-2024
+3.5 Alterations to monitoring programmes for 2023/24